slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
 If you already have that, you can proceed to **Create a Secret**.

-Request a token by submitting a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) with the following request:
+Request a token by submitting a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) with the following request (copy and past the below into the Description field of the ticket form):

-*I am submitting this ticket to request a submit-token for the Open Science Pool so that I can test job submission to the OSG from SLATE.
+>I am submitting this ticket to request a submit-token for the Open Science Pool so that I can test job submission to the OSG from a Kubernetes cluster registered to SLATE.
 My jobs will be coming from the "slateci.io" domain.
-If you need any other information to process this request, please let me know.*
+If you need any other information to process this request, please let me know.

-When your request is approved you'll be given an authentication token you will use with a Project Name **"SLATECI"**, more below.
+When your request has been approved you'll be given an authentication token you.
 For us, it took one business day for the OSG team to process our access request.

 ## Create a Secret